 When you suffer the loss of a loved one your world is turned upside down.
 It doesn’t matter how young or old your loved one was, not being able to talk to them, hug them, kiss them or eat a meal with them anymore can be devastating.
 What makes this an even more upsetting situation is when your loved one’s death was deemed to be wrongful, or caused by the negligence of another person.
-Our Norristown wrongful death attorney would like to help you determine if your loved one’s death was wrongful so you know whether or not to pursue legal action.
+Our wrongful death lawyer would like to help you determine if your loved one’s death was wrongful so you know whether or not to pursue legal action.

 It isn’t easy to discuss but one of the first things you must have present is the death of a loved one before you can even consider legal action.
 Your loved one must have died because of the negligent actions of someone else in order to be considered for a wrongful death lawsuit.
 If your loved one is still alive but was tragically injured, you can still file a lawsuit but it would need to be of the personal injury nature and not wrongful death.